Chinese thirst for dairy imports brings hope for EU farmers

-PARIS/BELVIEW, Ireland (Reuters) - The sight of China’s companies and even tourists buying up European baby milk products has given farmers a glimpse of what could be the export upside of an at times feared opening up of Europe’s dairy market.
+PARIS/BELVIEW, Ireland, Aug 1 (Reuters) - The sight of China’s companies and even tourists buying up European baby milk products has given farmers a glimpse of what could be the export upside of an at times feared opening up of Europe’s dairy market.

 China’s overseas quest for infant formula, the result of a deep distrust of domestic supply dating back to a deadly contamination scandal in 2008, has been embraced by Ireland as an outlet for the extra milk it plans to produce when the European Union scraps its 30-year-old limits on output in 2015.